hrzsea/Huang-Ruizhi/index.md

 - AcRF Tier 1 R-146-000-222-112 of MOE of Singapore, SGD88,255 (with Jie Wu).

-# Awards/Honors/Scholarships
+# Awards/Honors

-- 2019 Honorable Mention of PhD thesis for The New World Mathematics Awards (NWMA) 2018, ICCM 2019.
+- 2019, Honorable Mention of PhD thesis for The New World Mathematics Awards (NWMA) 2018, ICCM 2019.
-- 2018-2020 Postdoctoral International Exchange Program for Incoming Post- doctoral Students, China Postdoctoral Council, China Postdoctoral Science Foundation.
+- 2018-2020, Postdoctoral International Exchange Program for Incoming Post- doctoral Students, China Postdoctoral Council, China Postdoctoral Science Foundation.
-- 2014, 2013 National Scholarship, Ministry of Education of China.
+- 2014 and 2013, National Scholarship, Ministry of Education of China.